Neon-Surge/.github/profile/README.md

 # Neon Surge

-Experienced remote DevOps specialists available for consulting and senior DevOps work including decision support, systems design and training/mentorship.
+Optimise your DevOps!
+We are experienced DevOps specialists available for consulting and senior DevOps work including decision support, systems design and training/mentorship.
+New Zealand based, worldwide clients.

-We work with:
+## We work with:

 - [Kubernetes](https://github.com/Kubernetes)
 - [AWS](https://github.com/aws/)